15 On the road and off it.

 ‘How do you come across your sources?
 Do they come to you?’

 ‘We find them ourselves.
-We hire locals we trust to back the Laotian government in its fight against the insurgency.
+We hire locals we trust to back the Laotian government.
+It’s going to the mat against the insurgency.
 We give induction exams to Laotian boys to clear them for service in the militia.
 The insurgency’s like mah Kickapoo Juice.
 We’re gonna put it on ice.
 We instruct our boys to intercept convoys of supplies on the series of jungle paths snaking their way south.’

 ‘What do you do when you do intercept them?’